 For amendments, we use H-Start, wool pellets, manure, and leaves.

 In addition to our annuals, we continue to plant perennials and native plants specifically for our pollinator friends.
-Since I’ve started gardening on this property, the amount of pollinators and good bugs in the soil has substantially increased.
+Since I’ve started gardening on this property, the number of pollinators and good bugs in the soil has substantially increased.

 Our (Mostly-no) Spraying Practices